 The goal is holding offending parties accountable who contributed to asbestos-caused diseases like mesothelioma, lung cancer, asbestosis and pleural disorders.
 The important thing for plaintiffs is to understand how a legal lawsuit process works.

 The civil lawsuit process is similar in every court across America.
 Some individual states have slightly different procedures than others, but the overall legal system has long been framed by thousands of precedent-setting cases at every court level.
 This includes the U.S. Courts of Appeals courts and the U.S. Supreme Court.

-Every lawsuit starts in the same manner and proceeds along a predictable path until its outcome or closing.
+Every lawsuit starts in the same manner and proceeds along a predictable path until its conclusion.